Central Virginia

 • 00:28:28

-And we, at that point, we were told, well, this is going to be a criticism.
+We're in the impact, it was like in the spring, and we, at that point, we were told, well, this is going to be a criticism.

 • 00:28:45

-but at that point we were told we had 65 drivers and we got to 82 then everything would be great.
+But at that point we were told we had 65 drivers and we got to 82 then everything would be great.

 • 00:28:52